Quansight-Labs/jupyterlab-accessible-themes/README.md

 jupyter lab build --minimize=False
 ```

+Once everything is installed, please remember that you will still need to select the theme inside JupyterLab via the main menu `Settings > Theme`.

 ### 🧹 Pre-commit hooks

 This repository uses the `prettier` [pre-commit hook](https://pre-commit.com/) to standardize our YAML and markdown structure.